 - The areas in which your team needs training

-Remember to include questions that focus on both your team processes and on the individual team members.
+Remember to include questions that focus on both your team processes and individual team members.
 You need to create a picture of your team’s dynamics and pave the way for your team to revisit its purpose.

 Here’s a video guide to help you learn how to create an online assessment.

-Step-2: Analyze Assessment Responses
+Step 2: Analyze Assessment Responses

-Step-3: Club Team Members in Groups
+Step 3: Club Team Members in Groups

 In the above step, we told you about analyzing the results of the assessments.
 After you’ve run a thorough analysis, start grouping participants with similar responses.